Everyone knows Brussels sprouts are a great vegetable to add to your holiday meal, but I think they’re delicious year round!

 |Total Time: 35 mins|

-- 2 pounds Brussels sprouts, washed and ready to cook
+- About 2 pounds Brussels sprouts, washed and ready to cook

-- 2 tablespoons olive oil
+- 3 tablespoons olive oil

-- 2 tablespoons honey
+- 1/2 cup honey

 - Transfer to a large serving bowl and sprinkle the basil ribbons in, mixing gently.

 (This article was originally published on January 19, 2021 and was last updated on February 28, 2022)